Graehm/unit-2-project/README.md

 4. create your .env file.
 Inside, drop in your private MONGO_URI as well as a [hashed secret](https://emn178.github.io/online-tools/sha256.html)
 5. Start the app with by typying npm run dev or npm start!
 ## Running the App
+Now that the app is running, we can open Postman and manually test our CRUD functionality on either of the data entities.
+For a breakdown, follow these steps: